Birds eye chilli - Health Benefits, Uses and Important Facts

 Bird's-eye chilli can help keep the blood healthy, for example by getting rid of high blood pressure.
 Capsaicin makes sure that blood flows freely through the whole body, so that blood doesn't build up and block the heart's arteries.

 The plant can be used for more than just the chilli that is eaten.
 One of the health benefits is that it can bring down a fever.
-It works best when mixed with other herbs like lettuce oil and put on the whole body or just the forehead as usual.
+It works best when mixed with other herbs like lettuce oil and put on the whole body or just the forehead.

 Leave a comment